3 into 2 Won't Go: Plot

 Steve and Frances Howard are a middle-aged married couple unable to have children.
-They have discussed adoption but made no decision: the subject is clearly difficult for them.
+They have discussed adoption but have made no decision: the subject is clearly difficult for them.
 They have purchased a large detached house on a newly built luxury estate in Middlesex, England, and are starting to furnish and decorate it.
 Also to attend to the extensive, but empty, garden.
 Frances teaches English to GCE A-level students, while Steve is a sales executive in an electrical appliance company, enjoying the regular driving his job entails.

 One day, Steve picks up a free-spirited teenage hitchhiker, Ella, and they have a brief affair.
 To Steve's considerable shock and surprise Ella turns up at his home whilst he is away and introduces herself to Frances.
 After they become acquainted over several bottles of wine, she claims to be pregnant by another man, then begs to be allowed to stay for the weekend.
 Calculating and manipulative, when Steve returns and Frances is away Ella threatens to abort the baby, which she reveals is his.
 He begs her not to, but she refuses.
 Torn between his faltering love for his wife, his infatuation with Ella, and his unborn child, Steve finally agrees to leave his wife and set up home with Ella to have the baby together.
 Ella agrees, though without much enthusiasm, but specifies he should tell his wife when she (Ella) is not present.